tenzir/tenzir/web/docs/understand/formats/json.md

 VAST defaults to line-delimited JSON output (JSONL or NDJSON).
 The `--pretty` flag switches to a tree-structured representation.

-### `--numeric-durations` (Printer)

-Render durations as fractional seconds (like Unix timestamps, e.g., `62.12`) as opposed to strings with unit (e.g., `1.04 mins`).

-This comes in handy when downstream processing involves arithmetic on time durations.
-Performing this with the SI suffix notation would require additional parsing.

 ### `--omit-nulls` (Printer)